Improved AI-generated Solar Farside Magnetograms by STEREO and SDO Data Sets and Their Release: Data sets

 When we compute objective measures between the target magnetograms and AI-generated data to evaluate our model, we compare the results not only data for full disk, but also data for ARs and QRs.
 We select areas of the ARs and the QRs with a size of $128 \times 128$ pixels from the pre-processed target magnetograms with $1024 \times 1024$ pixel resolution.
 We don't consider the areas outside 60 degrees from the disk center to exclude limb data with uncertainty.
 We compute the total unsigned magnetic flux (TUMF) for the area, moving at intervals of 64 pixels up, down, left, and right from the center of solar disk.
 When the TUMF of the area is greater than $5 \times 10^{21}$ Mx, the area is classified as an AR \citep{Waldmeier1955,van2015}.
 Otherwise, the area are candidates of QR.
 The boundaries of all detected areas do not overlap with one another.
 In order to balance the number of AR and QR areas, we select up to 3 AR areas for each magnetogram in the order of the largest TUMF, and up to 2 QR areas for each magnetogram in the order of the lowest TUMF.

 Figure \ref{f02} shows an example of the selection result on 2013 October 13.
 There are three solar active regions near the center of the solar disk.
 The green grid lines in Figure \ref{f02}(a) mean the boundaries of the areas where the TUMF is calculated.
 Our method successfully detects the approximate positions of three AR areas (red boxes in Figure \ref{f02}(a)), and two QR areas (blue boxes in Figure \ref{f02}(a)).
 Each box is placed in the same position on the AI-generated data as shown in Figure \ref{f02}(b).
+Figure \ref{f02}(c) shows a difference ratio map between the SDO/HMI magnetogram and AI-generated data.
+To compare the difference of their significant magnetic features, we smooth them out using a method similar to \cite{higgins2011} who used $\pm 70$ Gauss as a minimum threshold and a 2D Gaussian smoothing for the magnetograms; here we take one sigma and window size of $10 \times 10$ pixels.